hal/elemento/README.md

 ## Dagger and GIN

 Elemento provides support for dependency injection in HTML templates using [Dagger](https://google.github.io/dagger/) or [GIN](https://code.google.com/p/google-gin/).
-If one of these DI libraries is on the classpath, the annotation processor, which generates the HTML template class, will place a `@javax.inject.Inject` annotation on the generated constructor.
+If one of these libraries is on the classpath, the annotation processor will place a `@javax.inject.Inject` annotation on the generated constructor.

-There are [samples](#samples) which show the usage of both Dagger and GIN (see below).
+See the [samples](#samples) how this works and how you can inject the templates classes into other classes.

 # Helper Methods